If you have a Google Adsense account, always check your Invalid Traffic – AdSense for Content and your policy enforcement.

 Now check your report for social referring networks that have a high click count.

 In the month that I had a problem, there was an extraordinary number of clicks from Flipboard and Medium.

 The lesson here is that Google Adsense for content really does prefer organic search engine traffic.
-So go easy on social media if you want to maximise your income from Adsense.
+So go easy on social media if you want to maximize your income from Adsense.

 After reducing my site’s social media sharing even more over the following month, the result was conclusive.

-With only a few social media shares on Twitter and Facebook and no reposting at all on Medium and Flipboard, my invalid traffic reduction for the month was only one solitary cent.
+With only a few social media shares on Twitter and Facebook and no reposting at all on Medium and Flipboard, my deduction for the month was only one solitary cent.